phluid61/file-uri/README.md

 ### `to_file_path localhost: true`

-Returns a file pathfor this file URI.
+Returns a file path for this file URI.

 Raises a RuntimeError if this is not a local URI (see `#local?`)